-In addition to dispute resolution, Catherine counsels clients on a wide range of government contracts issues, including the False Claims Act, organizational conflicts of interest, the Procurement Integrity Act, defective pricing, GSA contracting, teaming agreements and subcontractor relationships, small business regulations, and mergers and acquisitions involving government contractors.
-She has been involved with numerous internal investigations and compliance reviews, and has advised clients with respect to voluntary disclosures to agency Inspectors General.
+In addition to dispute resolution, Catherine counsels clients on a wide range of issues, including the False Claims Act, the Procurement Integrity Act, the Anti-Kickback Statute, organizational conflicts of interest, defective pricing, GSA contracting, teaming agreements and subcontractor relationships, small business regulations, and mergers and acquisitions involving government contractors.
+She has been involved with numerous internal investigations and compliance reviews, and has advised clients with respect to voluntary disclosures to agency inspectors general.

 Prior to joining Morrison & Foerster, Catherine clerked for the Honorable George W. Miller at the United States Court of Federal Claims in Washington, D.C.

-Catherine is admitted to practice in California, Virginia, and before the U.S. Court of Federal Claims.
+Catherine is admitted to practice in California, Virginia, the District of Columbia, and before the Eastern District of Virginia and the U.S. Court of Federal Claims.

 ©1996-2018 Morrison & Foerster LLP.
 All rights reserved.